What Tote Board Cares About

 We are the grantmakers for a better tomorrow.
 Since our inception in 1988, Tote Board has been working towards building a better home, a better society and a brighter future for all Singaporeans.

-We work closely with partners from diverse sectors to provide opportunities and pathways for vulnerable groups, strengthen communities, and create vibrant and inspiring community spaces.
+We work closely with partners from diverse sectors to provide opportunities and pathways for vulnerable groups and strengthen communities.
+Through our grants, we seek to create social impact and bring about positive outcomes in the communities we serve.

 Key Focus Areas